magento/devdocs/guides/v1.0/migration/README.md

 Magento 2 migration involves four components: data, extensions, themes, and customizations.

 *	Data: We’ve developed the Magento 2 Data Migration Tool to help you efficiently port all of your key product, customer, and order data, store configurations, promotions and more to Magento 2.
-This paper provides information on the tool and best practices for using it to migrate your data

 *	Extensions: We are actively working with the Magento development community to help ensure the most widely used extensions will be updated, vetted, and available on Magento Connect when Magento 2 becomes generally available.
-More information on developing extensions for Magento 2 is available in Magento 2 Extension Developer Guide
+More information on developing extensions for Magento 2 is available in the <a href="http://devdocs.magento.com/guides/v1.0/extension-dev-guide/bk-extension-dev-guide.html">Magento 2 Extension Developer Guide</a>.

 *	Themes and Customizations: Magento 2 uses several new approaches and technologies that give merchants an unmatched ability to create innovative shopping experiences and scale to new levels.
 To take advantage of these advances, developers will need to make changes to their themes and customizations.
-Documentation is available online for creating Magento 2 themes, layouts, and customizations.
+Documentation is available online for creating Magento 2 <a href="http://devdocs.magento.com/guides/v1.0/frontend-dev-guide/themes/theme-general.html">themes</a>, <a href="http://devdocs.magento.com/guides/v1.0/frontend-dev-guide/layouts/layout-overview.html">layouts</a>, and <a href="http://devdocs.magento.com/guides/v1.0/frontend-dev-guide/layouts/xml-manage.html">customizations</a>.

 ### Supported versions
 We support the following versions for migration: